-Swarm robotics is a distinctive type of multi-robotic system that relies on local communication among the swarm members to generate a desired global behaviour.
-This implies a lack of global information, requiring robots to sense and communicate using sensors and actuators located on their bodies.
-Consequently, the robots within the swarm must leverage collective intelligence to solve the problem at hand, as no individual robot can accomplish the task independently.
-This article provides an overview of swarm robotics in general, highlighting its characteristics that distinguish it from other multi-robotic systems and simultaneously serve as motivation to adopt a swarm robotics approach.
-A closer examination of collective decision making within swarm robotics and its design problem also provided, classifying design methods into manual design and automatic approaches.
-The most commonly used automatic approaches to design collective decision making in swarm robotics are explained, along with a mention of the benefits and drawbacks of such approaches.
-However, this review does not cover aspects such as the swarm collective behaviours - except collective decision making - and the swarm robotics tasks.
+ARTICLEINFO ABSTRACT Article history: Swarm robotics is a distinctive type of multi-robotic system that relies on local communicatio Received: 16 /2/2024 among the swarm members to generate a desired global behaviour.
+This implies a lack of global Rrevised form: 6 /3/2024 information, requiring robots to sense and communicate using sensors and actuators locate on their bodies.
+Consequently, the robots within the swarm must leverage collective Accepted: 13 /3/20-24 intelligence to solve the problem at hand, as no individual robot can accomplish the tas Available online: 30 /3/2024 independently.
+This article provides an overview of swarm robotics in general, highlighting it characteristics that distinguish it from other multi-robotic systems and simultaneously serv as motivation to adopt a swarm robotics approach.
+A closer examination of collective decision Keywords: making within swarm robotics and its design problem also provided, classifying design methods into manual design and automatic approaches.
+The most commonly used automatic Swarm Robotics approaches to design collective decision making in swarm robotics are explained, along with mention of the benefits and drawbacks of such approaches.
+However, this review does no Collective Decision Making cover aspects such as the swarm collective behaviours - except collective decision making and the swarm robotics tasks.
+Evolutionary Robotics Automatic Modular Design MSC https://doi.org/10.29304/jqcsm.2024.16.11519

-MSC..

-https://doi.org/10.29304/jqcsm.2024.16.11436